kodecocodes/i9t/custom-segues/custom-segues.markdown

 if let fromViewController = fromViewController as?
 ViewScaleable {
   startFrame = fromViewController.scaleView.frame
 } else {
-        print("Warning: Controller: \(fromViewController) does not conform to ViewScaleable") }
+        print("Warning: Controller \(fromViewController) does not conform to ViewScaleable") }
     toView?.frame = startFrame
 ```